1. Shipping and returns

 • Pre-driving inspection.

-Tyres and wheels
+Tires and wheels

 Brakes

-Crank chain and pedals
+Crank and pedal chain

-Engine and throttle drive assembly
+Engine transmission and throttle assembly

-Electrical cables
+Electric cables

 Battery and battery charger